 Bob served as department chair of the Santa Rosa Junior College Agriculture and Natural Resources Department and took the lead with the construction of the Warren G. Dutton Agriculture Pavilion on the SRJC Shone Farm.
 This multi-purpose educational facility includes event facilities, lecture rooms, professional culinary kitchens, and a bonded winery.
 Bob retired in 2014, but he remains on the staff of the SRJC Wine Studies Program as an adjunct instructor.

-In addition to running the San Francisco Chronicle Wine Competition, the largest competition of American Wines in the World, Bob coordinates the Lake County Wine Awards Competition in June and the Sonoma County Harvest Fair Wine Competition in September.
+In addition to running the San Francisco Chronicle Wine Competition, the largest competition of American Wines in the World, Bob coordinates Sonoma County Harvest Fair Wine Competition in September.

 Bob and his wife, Cary, still reside in Cloverdale, CA. They have three children, Scott, Brooke, and Alexandra.
 Like their parents, all three children also are agriculture graduates from Cal Poly as were their parents and have careers in the agriculture industry.
-Scott is the Northwest District Manager at Dole Pacific, Brooke is the produce buyer for Kroger in Fresno, and Alexandra is a sales assistant for Trellis Brokerage in Fresno.
+Scott is the Northwest District Manager at Dole Pacific, Brooke is the produce buyer for Apio in San Luis Obispo County, and Alexandra is working within the California wine industry.

 Over the past 40 years, Bob has been an avid and influential leader in the wine industry and the community.
 He has volunteered in numerous organizations: president of the California Community College Agriculture Teachers Association; board president of the Cloverdale Boys and Girls Club; and, numerous other community/industry based organizations.